quii/learn-go-with-tests/command-line.md

 Before running you might want to change the `blindTime` increment in `CLI` to be 10 seconds rather than 10 minutes just so you can see it in action.

 You should see it print the blind values as we'd expect every 10 seconds.
-Notice how you can still type "Shaun wins" into the CLI and it will stop the program how we'd expect.
+Notice how you can still type `Shaun wins` into the CLI and it will stop the program how we'd expect.

 The game wont always be played with 5 people so we need to prompt the user to enter a number of players before the game starts.